Address: 5th floor, Bloc B, Azure Center, New Jdeideh, Lebanon

 One of Maharat’s core programs is ‘peacebuilding journalism.’
-The organisation sees a close link between freedom and expression and reconciliation between the parties at conflict in Lebanon.
-Part of their work also includes peace education, especially among the young people in Lebanon.
+The organisation sees a close link between freedom of expression and reconciliation between the parties at conflict in Lebanon and elsewhere.
+Part of their work also includes peace education, especially among Lebanese youth.

-In order to promote peace in the country, Maharat trains young journalists and students and provides them with practical skills.
-Trainings, workshops and seminars are conducted to build capacities of young journalists and journalism students.
-They produce manuals for students related to investigative and conflict journalism that promote ways in which journalism can lead to increased transparency or “acceptance of the other.”
+In order to promote peace, Maharat trains young journalists and students to build their practical skills through trainings, workshops and seminars.
+The organisation produces manuals for students on investigative and conflict journalism that promote methods of journalism which can increase transparency or acceptance of the other.

 Whenever Maharat brings students together in these workshops, the students often represent different religious or ethnic backgrounds.
 Being aware that young people rarely mix in daily life and as such do not have a clear idea of other cultures, this program is additionally important in reducing prejudices.
 Through it, Maharat aims to build on the experience of cooperation and coordination between all components of Lebanese civil society, and in particular, of the media, in order to contribute to strengthening the culture of peace in the country.